Dre Campbell Farm

 Winter Cover Crops

 You can also grow winter wheat in any suitable environment.
-After producing in early spring, they can be killed off and tilled in to enrich the soil for the summer crops.
+After producing in the early spring, it can be killed off and tilled in to enrich the soil for the summer crops.

 Winter-Killing

-Experienced gardeners will know exactly the right moment when the growing benefits of these crops have reached their peak and are going to seed.
-This is the time to kill off the plants.
+Experienced gardeners will know exactly when these crops’ growing benefits have reached their peak and are going to seed.
+This is the time to kill the plants.

-Crop residue, depending on the type, may be tilled in to enrich the soil.
-Mowing is the most common method of crop kill.
-However, a labor-saving useful way is to allow animals to graze.
+Depending on the type, crop residue may be tilled in to enrich the soil.
+Mowing is the most common method of crop-killing.
+However, allowing animals to graze is a labor-saving and helpful method.

 Planting for Grazing